Let us know if there is a fault or issue in your accommodation or your building.

 If you are unhappy with how we have handled your problem, you can make a complaint.

-If your complaint relates to:
+Email your building manager if your complaint relates to:

 • repairs and maintenance